 • Community Engagement and Service: Emulating Jesus’s life of service, Christians can engage in community service, helping the poor, the sick, and the marginalized, thereby directly countering societal evils like poverty and neglect.
 Establishing support networks for those in need, like shelters, food banks, or counseling services, reflects the Biblical call to care for the “least of these,” reducing the conditions that might foster evil behaviors like despair or crime.

-• Cultural and Media Influence: Creating or supporting media (books, films, music) that uplifts, encourages, and promotes stories of redemption, hope, and moral integrity.
+• Cultural and Media Influence: Creating or supporting media (books, films, music) that uplift, encourage, and promote stories of redemption, hope, and moral integrity.

 • Prayer and Spiritual Warfare: Actively engaging in what might be considered spiritual battles against evil influences, through prayer for the community, nation, and world, believing in the power of prayer to change hearts and circumstances.